snowplow/documentation/README.md

 The documentation is written in Markdown.
 In addition, since we are using Docusaurus, [more features are available](https://docusaurus.io/docs/markdown-features).
 Here are a few of our favorites:

-- Use [“admonitions”](https://docusaurus.io/docs/markdown-features/admonitions) (e.g. `:::note`) to draw attention to a certain paragraph.
+* Use [“admonitions”](https://docusaurus.io/docs/markdown-features/admonitions) (e.g. `:::note`) to draw attention to a certain paragraph.
-- Use [code blocks](https://docusaurus.io/docs/markdown-features/code-blocks) for code, and don’t forget to specify the languange.
+* Use [code blocks](https://docusaurus.io/docs/markdown-features/code-blocks) for code, and don’t forget to specify the languange.
-- Use [tabs](https://docusaurus.io/docs/markdown-features/tabs) for content where multiple alternatives are possible (e.g. iOS code vs Android code).
+* Use [tabs](https://docusaurus.io/docs/markdown-features/tabs) for content where multiple alternatives are possible (e.g. iOS code vs Android code).
 Inside the tabs, try to only put the content that differs.

+### Formatting your work using prettier
 To ensure consistency of our codebase we also utilize [prettier](https://prettier.io) to format our source files and enforce correctness in a CI step.
-### Formatting your work using prettier

 For the best experience set up your IDE to automatically format files on save.
 Here's a [guide for VSCode](https://blog.yogeshchavan.dev/automatically-format-code-on-file-save-in-visual-studio-code-using-prettier).

-You can also follow these steps:

-Step 1.
-Run the formatter command before committing changes
+You can also run the formatter command before committing changes manually:

 ```bash
 yarn format